Set Up Nonprofit Services in Program Management Module (PMM)

-- Gia enters a description:
+- Enter a description.
+Gia enters

 Food pantry distribution of vegetables, dairy, and other perishables.

-- Gina enters
+- Set the units of service.
+Gina enters

 But don’t forget about the cohorts!
 Remember, Gia wanted to track all of the food pantry engagements that start the same month.
 She sets those up next.